-Omaha has over 400 dental practices — from solo general dentists to multi-location specialty groups.
+Omaha is home to hundreds of dental practices — from solo general dentists to multi-location specialty groups.
 They all share the same problem: the front desk is drowning.
 Between scheduling calls, insurance verifications, recall reminders, and no-show follow-ups, the administrative load is relentless.

 Meanwhile, the dentist and hygienists are the revenue generators.
-Every minute the front desk spends on hold with Delta Dental is a minute they're not filling the schedule.
+Every minute the front desk spends on hold with an insurance carrier is a minute they're not filling the schedule.
 AI can fix that — not by replacing your team, but by handling the repetitive tasks that eat their day.

 Here's what's actually working for dental practices in 2026.